 - 5 cups green or red cabbage shredded or chopped (5 cups should be 1 large whole cabbage)

-- 1 tablespoon coconut oil
+- 1 tablespoon coconut oil (or use avocado oil)

-- 2 apples, diced
+- 2 apples diced (can leave skin on)

-- 1 large onion, diced
+- 1 large onion diced

-- salt and pepper, to taste
+- salt and pepper to taste